-The army promoted Stoneman to the full rank of second lieutenant on July 12, 1847, as he continued to serve in the far west.
+The army promoted Stoneman to the full rank of second lieutenant on July 12, 1847, as he continued to serve in the far West.
 From 1850 to 1853, he took part in the Yuma War as he helped with mapping the Sierra Nevada mountain range for railroad construction.
 On July 25, 1854, Stoneman received a promotion to first lieutenant.
 Less than a year later, on March 3, 1855, officials promoted Stoneman to captain and reassigned him to the 2nd U.S. Cavalry in Texas.
-In 1858, Stoneman took a leave of absence to travel in Europe.
+In 1858, Stoneman took a leave of absence to travel to Europe.
 Returning to duty in 1859, the army again stationed Stoneman in Texas, where he campaigned against Juan Cortina’s Mexican marauders who were engaged in guerrilla warfare against the United States Army.

 When the Civil War began, Stoneman was in charge of Fort Brown, Texas, serving under Major General David E. Twiggs, commander of the Department of Texas.
-When Twiggs, who was a southern sympathizer, ordered Stoneman to surrender his command to the Confederacy, Stoneman refused.
+When Twiggs, who was a Southern sympathizer, ordered Stoneman to surrender his command to the Confederacy, Stoneman refused.
 Instead, he escaped with most of his troops via the Gulf of Mexico.

 Army of the Potomac Chief of Cavalry

-Stoneman returned east and received an assignment to the defenses of Washington, D.C. in May 1861.
+Stoneman returned east and received an assignment to the defenses of Washington, DC. in May 1861.
 On May 9, the army promoted Stoneman to major and assigned him to the 1st Cavalry.
 On June 20, George B. McClellan selected Stoneman to serve as his adjutant in Western Virginia.
 A few weeks later, on August 13, the War Department commissioned Stoneman as a brigadier general in the volunteer army and appointed him as Chief of Cavalry of the Army of the Potomac.